GCOM7140/r4ds-exercises/README.md

 ### Reviewing the Solutions
-After working through these exercises, have a look at the solutions provided in the [solutions][solutions] folder to compare your work with the answers we developed.
+After working through these exercises, have a look at the solutions provided in the [solutions][solutions] folder of this repository to compare your work with the answers we developed.
 There are usually multiple ways to perform the same operation in R, so don’t be concerned if your code doesn’t match what we developed exactly.
 Focus instead on ensuring that your output and answers appear to be in the same ballpark.
 Below are links to the solution files we developed:

 Solutions:

- 1. [Data Transformation][data transportation solutions]
+ 1. [Data Transformation][data transformation solutions]
  2. [Data Visualization][data visualization solutions]
  3. [Exploratory Data Analysis][eda solutions]
  4. [Data Wrangling][data wrangling solutions]
  5. [Reproducibility][reproducibility solutions]

 ### Additional Resources
-If you are looking for help on these exercises, we recommend considering the following outlets:
+Looking for help?
+We couldn't recommend the following resources with more enthusiasm!

-1. The [R4DS online learning community][r4dscommunity] and its [slack
+1. The [R4DS online learning community][r4ds community] and its [slack channel][slack channel].
-channel][slack channel].

 2. [R for Data Science: Exercise Solutions][arnold's solutions] by Jeffrey B.
 Arnold and Contributors.

-3. The [UVA StatLab][statlab].
+3. The [UVA StatLab][statlab] and its office hours.

 [data transformation exercises]: https://github.com/GCOM7140/r4ds-exercises/blob/master/exercises/01-data-transformation-exercises.md
 [data transformation solutions]: https://github.com/GCOM7140/r4ds-exercises/blob/master/solutions/01-data-transformation-solutions.md